Peace Over Violence

-Peace Over Violence is a Los Angeles, California based social service agency dedicated to the elimination of sexual and domestic violence and all forms of interpersonal violence.
+Peace Over Violence is a Los Angeles, California based social service agency dedicated to "the elimination of sexual and domestic violence and all forms of interpersonal violence."
 Peace Over Violence is a 501(c)3 nonprofit and services are provided for free to survivors and their families.

 Programs and advocacy

-VoyageLA Magazine said, "Peace Over Violence is known for its longstanding innovative, cutting-edge interventions and healing modalities" that is unique in its comprehensive wraparound services to victim survivors of sexual assault, domestic violence, child abuse, and stalking, including a 24-hour crisis hotline, trauma-informed counseling, group therapy, case management, housing and legal assistance, and accompaniment for survivors through the aftermath of their abuse or assault (including in court and at the hospital).
+Executive Director Patti Giggans told VoyageLA Magazine: "Peace Over Violence is known for its longstanding innovative, cutting-edge interventions and healing modalities," and that is "unique in its comprehensive wraparound services to victim survivors of sexual assault, domestic violence, child abuse, and stalking, including a 24-hour crisis hotline, trauma-informed counseling, group therapy, case management, housing and legal assistance, and accompaniment for survivors through the aftermath of their abuse or assault (including in court and at the hospital)."

 Peace Over Violence was the foundation responsible for the founding of Denim Day.

 They offer classes in self-defense and guides on building safety.

 For teens, they have an 11-unit curriculum, infused with arts, called "In Touch With Teens" taught in school districts across the country.